esl/MongooseIM/doc/getting-started/Quick-setup.md

 In this short guide we will set MongooseIM up and get users chatting right away.
 The goal is to get to know MongooseIM, set it up, go through basic operations and validation.

+!!! warning
-Warning: This setup is not intended for production.
+    This setup is not intended for production.

+!!!
+Note
-Note: This procedure has been tested on an Ubuntu 18.04.x LTS.
+    This procedure has been tested on an Ubuntu 18.04.x LTS.

 ## Running MongooseIM

+!!!
+Warning
-Warning: MongooseIM will use its default database - Mnesia, which is faster and simpler to set up, but not intended for production purposes when it comes to persistent data.
+    MongooseIM will use its default database - Mnesia, which is faster and simpler to set up, but not intended for production purposes when it comes to persistent data.

+!!!
+Note
-Note: It is possible at anytime to use external databases.
+    It is possible at anytime to use external databases.
 For more information, see the [database backend configuration](../advanced-configuration/database-backends-configuration.md) page.

 The following command will start the MongooseIM server:
 ```bash